stargazing-dino/skill_tree/README.md

 },
 ```

 That's pretty shweet right?
 Notice the `SkillNode` though?
 That's because you have the option to insert `SkillNode`s inside of the nodes field directly and define your children that way.
+The same is possible with `SkillEdge`.

 ```dart
 SkillTree<void, void>(